 - 1. Choose Associations > Policies.
 The Policy Manager window opens. - 2.
 Click the Policy Name drop-down arrow, and then select the policy you want to delete. - 3.
 Click Delete. - 4.
 Click Yes in the confirmation message that appears.

 Support for Virtual Media

-CC-SG provides remote virtual media support for nodes connected to virtual media-enabled KX2, KSX2, and KX2-101-V2 devices.
-For detailed instructions on accessing virtual media with your device, see:
+CC-SG provides remote virtual media support for nodes connected to virtual media-enabled Raritan devices.
+For detailed instructions on accessing virtual media with your device, see the online help for the product.